Visibility, with the volume up loud, in Tennessee

 In 2017 Doug Jones ran for Senate in a special election.
 Jones is a Democrat, and his win would mark the first time in a quarter century that the party captured one of Alabama's seats in the U.S. Senate.
 I am telling this story not to endorse a party or a candidate (who's no longer in office, by the way), but to show how awareness and empowerment spreads at the grassroots level.
 The polls and the pundits often treat the cultural shifts that shape politics as linear and quantifiable.
 But sometimes they bloom like clover across a meadow, and you have to know how to recognize the efflorescence.

-Right before the election, I found myself on book tour in my old home town of Tuscaloosa.
+Right before the election, I found myself on book tour in my old hometown of Tuscaloosa.
 My reading was sparsely attended; many of the folks I knew as a former university spouse were out ringing doorbells and working the phones.
 I did run into one of them, though, a woman devoted to civic life who'd herself served and struggled in Alabama politics.
-I asked her what she thought would come of Jones's campaign.
+I asked her what she thought would come of Jones' campaign.

 Visibility — it's a catchword, especially among members and allies of the LGBTQIA+ community, that can sometimes feel a little hollow.
 In the past half-decade, as some key civil rights have been codified into law, there's been exponential growth in LGBTQIA+ representation within popular culture.
 At the same time, a new wave of moral panic (especially about trans people) has arisen, endangering lives and inspiring the many laws currently making their way through state legislatures.
 In Tennessee, the past few years have seen country stars from Kacey Musgraves to Dolly Parton celebrating drag and diversity, and yet the state has led the way in restricting the rights of the very people these celebrities embrace.
 The question arises, given these circumstances: What is the worth of the visibility that manifests when stories are told or songs are sung, when threats to safety and full citizenship are an everyday reality?
 "We're not metaphors," the trans writer Thomas Page McBee wrote in a 2018 analysis of this predicament.